 Arranging housing as a traveler can be frustrating sometimes, but there are lots of tips and tricks to make it easier and have a better experience.
 We generally recommend trying to set up housing on your own, so you can get the housing stipend and keep the extra money.
 If you are really struggling to find housing for an assignment, talk to your recruiter/staffing company and see if they can help you, and be sure to reach out to your colleagues in the travel therapy community, such as in Facebook groups!

 Thanks for reading!
 We hope this gave you insight to how housing works as a healthcare traveler.
 To continue learning, check out the rest of our Travel Therapy 101 Mini-Series!

 If you have questions or are ready to get started on your travel therapy journey, please feel free to contact us or ask us for recommendations for our favorite travel therapy recruiters to help you get started!

 Written by Whitney Eakin, PT, DPT, ATC

-Whitney has been a traveling physical therapist for over 5 years and travels with her significant other and fellow Travel PT, Jared.
+Whitney has been a traveling physical therapist since 2015 and travels with her significant other and fellow Travel PT, Jared.
 Together they mentor and educate other current and aspiring travel therapists via their website Travel Therapy Mentor.